MicrosoftDocs/power-automate-docs/articles/desktop-flows/automation-web.md

 Most browser automation actions require you to specify a browser instance and a UI element to interact with.

 > [!NOTE]
-> You can find a list with all the available browser automation actions in [Browser automation actions reference](actions-reference/webautomation.md).
+> You can find a list with all the available browser automation actions in the [Browser automation actions reference](actions-reference/webautomation.md).

 ![Screenshot of the input of the Populate text field on web page action.](.\media\web-automation\web-action-inputs.png)